eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 ```

 We try to loan a sample from the publisher and if successful get the underlying pointer ``ptr`` to our topic and
-if successful assign it a new value.
-Note that ``ptr`` points to an already default constructed sample, so we
+assign it a new value.
+Note that ``ptr`` points to an already default constructed sample, so we cannot treat it as
-cannot treat it as uninitialized memory and therefore must assign the data to send.
+uninitialized memory and therefore must assign the data to send.

 If you are only using a simple data type which does not rely on RAII, you can also use the pointer to construct
 the data via placement new instead.